noahgibbs/self_conscious_dgd/30_ControlFlow.md

 Frankly, DGD isn't likely to surprise you in this category if you're used to languages descended from C syntax, as most general-purpose modern languages are (e.g. Java, C++, C#, JavaScript, Perl/Ruby/Python.)

+Let's do one quick chapter of all the control flow operators, as sample code.

+If this were a book for new programmers, I could then go into a full reference section with all the constant syntaxes, data types, operator precedence...

+You know who gets overwhelmed by that and gets very little value out of it?
+New programmers.
+You know who doesn't really need it?
+Old programmers.

+There are more reference chapters later in the book.
+If you're one of the three people that ***really want*** all the tiny details before getting any of the interesting stuff that's different about this language, you can go read them now and come back.
+I'll wait.

 ## For Loops

 A for loop in LPC uses parentheses around three clauses separated by semicolons.
 Here's one way that can look: